 Carillon keyboard ranges

-The table below summarizes the manual and pedal keyboard ranges of all known traditional carillons around the world.
+The table below summarizes the combined manual and pedal keyboard ranges and configurations of all known traditional carillons around the world.
 This may be helpful to composers and arrangers of carillon music who are concerned about how widely their work may be playable and whether to offer alternate note options in the bass.

-The seven central columns correspond to the five major countries or regions in which the art of the carillon is concentrated, plus two regions for the rest of the world.
+The eight central columns correspond to the six major countries or regions in which the art of the carillon is concentrated, plus two regions for the rest of the world.
 Each of those seven column headings is also a link to the keyboard range index for that particular country or region, making it possible to see not only the details that contributed to the construction of this table but also the available treble ranges which are not considered here.

 The instruments are divided into four major groups by total range, as follows:

-In each cell of the table there are two numbers; the first is the number of carillons in that region and subgroup, and the second is the number of different keyboard configurations in those carillons.
+2. When a cell contains two numbers, the first is the number of carillons in that region and subgroup, and the second is the number of different keyboard configurations in those carillons.
 The second number may be preceded by "≥", meaning "at least," which indicates that some manual and/or pedal ranges in that subgroup are not fully known.
-The numbers of carillons are totalled by subgroup in the rightmost column; both numbers are totalled by country or region in the last row of the table.
+(Such cells are also highlighted in pink to draw attention to that fact.)

 Following the table are some observations about differences between regions.

-Subgroup
+Subgroup ⇓

 North